0xflux/0xflux.github.io/getting-started/install.md

 Expect the build process to take several minutes when building for the first time, especially the client.

 - C2: This build pipeline pulls in the implant, shared, and c2 crates within the root `Wyrm` directory.
+  - **Note** that the C2 is hardcoded to use the internal port (within the docker container + exposed to the local machine) 13371, and will broadcast internally on `0.0.0.0`.
+  - **Note** that the Nginx configuration is designed to listen on this port for the reverse proxy.
+  - If you wish to manually change the above, you will need to do so in the `docker-compose.yml` and `nginx/nginx.conf`.
 - Client: This build pipeline pulls in the client and shared crates.

 ## Profiles